Veneer production in Douala, Cameroon

 Not enough economic growth

-In 2019, economic growth in Cameroon was 3.7 per cent.
-In 2022, growth dropped to 0.7 per cent due to the COVID-19 pandemic (as a result of factors such as disrupted supply chains for coffee and cocoa) and lower world market prices for oil.
+Between 2015 and 2019, growth rates in Cameroon ranged from 3.5 to 5.7 per cent.
+In 2022, growth dropped to 0.3 per cent due to the COVID-19 pandemic (as a result of factors such as disrupted supply chains for coffee and cocoa) and lower world market prices for oil.
+In 2022, gross domestic product rose again by 3.6 per cent.

-The International Monetary Fund (IMF) is predicting economic growth of 4.6 per cent for 2022.
-In view of the very high rate of population growth, this will not be enough to reduce poverty on a sustained basis, close the development divide between different regions of the country, and give young people better opportunities.
+The International Monetary Fund (IMF) expects growth rates of four to five per cent for the next few years.
+In view of the high rate of population growth (2.6 per cent in 2022), this will not be enough to reduce poverty on a sustained basis, close the development divide between different regions of the country, and give young people better opportunities.
 More than 40 per cent of the people are under the age of 15.

 EU Partnership Agreement